 The key differentiating feature of (pure) functional programs is that they provide referential transparency.
 An expression is said to be referentially transparent if it can be replaced with its corresponding value without changing the program’s behaviour.

 An interesting effect of referential transparency is that it makes your code context-independent, meaning that an expression can be run in any order or in any context and it will always return the same result.
-By declaring what the goal is, but not detailing any steps to reach a goal, a pure function can easily be used in different contexts.
+This feature allows you to safely substitute a pure function with a different implementation depending on the context.
 A pure function can also be easily optimized because you describe what you want without prescribing how to do it.
 The compiler or runtime is free to choose how to execute or rearrange statements, including making some code parallel if possible.

-Another interesting effect of referential transparency is that it eliminates side-effects from your code.
-Referential transparency requires that functions be free of anything that can modify the behaviour of the program outside of the function.
-If you follow referential transparency and substitute an expression for its return value, any side-effects from executing the function would be lost.
-This shows how having side-effects in functions breaks referential transparency.
+Another benefit of referential transparency is that it eliminates side-effects from your code.
+Referential transparency requires that functions be free of any code that can modify the program state outside of the function.
+If you write a function that has side-effects and then substitute the entire function with its return value, any side-effects from executing the function would be lost — a function with side-effects breaks referential transparency and you lose the ability to use that function in any context.

-Not having side-effects also implies implies immutability, because any piece of code that mutates variables, objects, or data structures outside of a function are not referentially transparent — they cannot be cleanly substituted for the function’s value while keeping the program’s behaviour the same.
+A follow-on effect of referential transparency is immutability.
+Any piece of code that mutates variables, objects, or data structures outside of a function are not referentially transparent — they cannot be cleanly substituted for the function’s value while keeping the program’s behaviour the same.
+Referentially transparent functions are, by their nature, support immutable data structures.

 Why Functional Programming Matters